Move Away

-"Move Away" is a 1986 song by the British band Culture Club.
-Taken as the lead single from their fourth album, From Luxury to Heartache, the song became the group's eighth top-ten hit on the UK Singles Chart, peaking at number seven.
-It reached number twelve on the Billboard Hot 100, the song was popular on US radio and the music video received healthy airplay on MTV during the spring of 1986 and was also their last single to reach the Top 40 in the US.
-It also reached the top ten in various other countries including Italy (#10) and Australia (#10).
+"Move Away" is a song by British band Culture Club, issued as the lead single from their fourth album, From Luxury to Heartache (1986).
+The song was produced by Lew Hahn and Arif Mardin.
+Released in March 1986, it became the group's eighth top-10 hit on the UK Singles Chart, peaking at number seven.
+In the United States, it reached number 12 on the Billboard Hot 100, becoming their last top-40 hit in the US.
+It also reached the top 10 in various other countries, including Denmark, where it peaked at number three.

-The song was produced by Lew Hahn and Arif Mardin (the latter a producer for Chaka Khan and Aretha Franklin in the 80s).
-"Move Away" was the only single from the album to reach the top-ten in the UK and would be the band's last UK top 10 hit until 1998's "I Just Wanna Be Loved".

 Critical reception

 On its release, Eleanor Levy of Record Mirror described "Move Away" as a "very clever, radio-orientated pop tune" with a "sparkling production" and "creditable performance".
 Jerry Smith of Music Week praised it as a "classic pop tune" on which George "delivers a strong vocal over [the] polished production".
 He added the song "certainly surpasses anything that appeared on the awful Waking Up with the House on Fire".
+Edwin Pouncey of Sounds was negative in his review, calling it "all sham and no song".

 In the US, Cash Box praised the "effervescent production and Boy George’s rich, silky voice."
 Billboard said it consists of "guileless, breezy hooks."